-The second, quick answer depends on where you are with your photography.
-If you’ve just upgraded from a bridge camera, or a point & shoot to a mirrorless or dSLR Interchangeable Lens camera, you may find the transition less restrictive if you get yourself a ‘walkabout’ lens.
+The second, quick answer depends on where you are on your photography journey.
+If you’ve just upgraded from a bridge camera, or a point & shoot to a mirrorless or DSLR Interchangeable Lens camera, you may find the transition less restrictive if you get yourself a ‘walkabout’ lens.

 The wide range of focal lengths of a walkabout lens will help you understand composition and the range of possibilities that your new camera can offer you.

 While I may have mentioned that these lenses offer ‘lower’ quality images at some focal lengths, the term ‘quality’ is relative.
-In my experience, the sharpness and colour that most of these lenses offer is rather good, and in some cases surprising.
-Of course, you’ll find the combination to be quite a bit better than a point-and-shoot camera.
+In my experience, the sharpness and color that most of these lenses offer is still rather good for a novice, and in some cases surprising.
+I have examples of photographs with a Nikon 18-200mm lens which produced images that I’m still quite proud of.

-Some more particular photographers would find that these lenses do not stack up to their quality needs.
-That is, especially in comparison with some of their higher quality prime, and zoom lenses.
+These lenses aren’t low quality.
+Far from it.
+However, more discerning photographers would find that these lenses do not stack up to their quality needs.
+That is, especially when compared with some of their higher-quality primes, and zoom lenses.
 This is only to be expected.
 Remember that the lenses are not really optimized for any one given focal length, but are tuned to perform decently across a range of focal lengths.